-To complete the prior authorization process electronically, the provider must complete the prior authorization requirements through any approved electronic methods and retain a copy of the signed and dated prior authorization form in the client's medical record.
+To complete the prior authorization process electronically, the provider must complete the prior authorization requirements through any approved electronic method.

-To complete the prior authorization process by paper, the provider must fax or mail the completed prior authorization request form to the Home Health prior authorization unit and retain a copy of the signed and dated prior authorization form in the client's medical record.
+To complete the prior authorization process by paper, the DME provider must fax or mail the completed form to the Home Health Services Prior Authorization Department.

-To facilitate determination of medical necessity and avoid unnecessary denials, the physician must provide correct and complete information, including documentation for medical necessity for the equipment or supplies requested.
-The physician must maintain documentation of medical necessity in the client's medical record.
+To facilitate the determination of medical necessity and avoid unnecessary denials, the physician or allowed practitioner must provide correct and complete information, including documentation of medical necessity for the equipment and/or supplies requested and is subject to retrospective review.
+The physician or allowed practitioner must maintain documentation of medical necessity in the client's medical record.
+The requesting provider may be asked for additional information to clarify or complete a request for the respiratory equipment and supplies.